edinburgh-napier/set09121/lectures/lecture4.md

 # Spelunky

-- Spelunky is one of the best examples of object inheritance in games
+- Spelunky is one of the best examples of inheritance in games

 - Olmec, a boss, inherits from a push block